History of the Labour Party (Ireland)

+Foundation, 1912-1916

 In the first decade of the twentieth century, considerable debate took place within the Irish Trades Union Congress on whether the organised trade union movement in Ireland should take part in political activity.
 James Connolly, and James Larkin as the leaders of the new and dynamic Irish Transport and General Workers Union (ITGWU), led the calls for political action and representation for trade unionists.
 Opposition came from northern trade unionists and others who wanted links with the British Labour Party, and from supporters of the Irish Parliamentary Party.
 The majority of the ITUC favoured the creation of an Irish labour movement, which was separate from that in Great Britain.
 The Dublin Trades Council had already constituted a Dublin Labour Party (DLP), and had members elected to Dublin Corporation, including Richard O'Carroll (who died in the Easter Rising in 1916) and Larkin.

 The catalyst for the launch of a congress-sponsored party was the introduction and successful progress of the Third Home Rule Bill in 1912.
-At its meeting in Clonmel, Co.
-Tipperary, in 1912, the congress took up the question of a political party.
+At its meeting in Clonmel, County Tipperary, in 1912, the congress took up the question of a political party.
 James Connolly presented the resolution that the congress establish its own party.
 He argued that since Home Rule was imminent and would take place once the House of Lords' delaying powers were exhausted in two years' time, that this period should be used to organise the new party.
 Connolly's resolution was carried by a wide margin with 49 voting for; 19 against; and 19 abstaining.In August 1912, William Partridge, a nationalist city councillor on Dublin Corporation, was dismissed from employment by the Great Southern & Western Railway for protesting against preferential promotion of Protestants over Catholics in the Inchicore works.
-He became a full time paid-official for the IT&GWU, and organised in Co.
-Dublin and Cork City.
+He became a full time paid-official for the IT&GWU, and organised in County Dublin and Cork City.
 Partridge, a prolific contributor to the IT&GWU organ, the Irish Worker, was known for combining his fervent Catholic beliefs with radical syndicalist convictions.
 He won a seat for the newly launched Labour Party in the January 1913 municipal elections in Dublin.

 The new congress also supported the introduction of salaries for members of parliament, public funding of elections and female suffrage.
 The founding of the Labour Party was disrupted by personality differences between Larkin and his fellow leaders, including Connolly (Connolly also distrusted Larkin).
 Nevertheless, the 1913 congress meeting under William O'Brien's chairmanship instructed the executive to proceed with the writing of a party constitution.
 The ITUC took no part in the 1913 lock-out struggle in Dublin, and labour candidates did poorly in local elections in Dublin in January 1914.